-Managing Member meetings are open to the public and are held at various locations in both King and Pierce counties.
+Managing Member meetings are open to the public and are held at various locations in both King and The Northwest Seaport Alliance Budget 2022

+Pierce counties and online.

 For the location and agenda for upcoming Managing Member meeting, as well as minutes for previous Managing Member meetings, you can visit the website at www.nwseaportalliance.com.